Cairns Pop-Up Arena

 The Cairns Pop-Up Arena was a sports arena in Cairns, Queensland, Australia.
 The arena was the temporary host of the Cairns Taipans and the South East Melbourne Phoenix, whilst the Cairns Convention Centre underwent a redevelopment.

 Description

-The arena had a floor space of 6500 m2 on a 4.8 hectare site just outside the Cairns CBD.
+The arena had a floor space of 6500 m2 on a 4.8 hectare site just outside Cairns City.
 As a former Bunnings building it only contained one hall, which was fitted with grandstand seating, air conditioning, broadcast lighting, video scoreboards, a public address system, change room facilities, public amenities and catering facilities.

 History

 Following months of debate about the future of the Cairns Taipans in Cairns due to the delay of upgrades to the Cairns Convention Centre and no other suitable venue ready, on 10 July 2020 Queensland Government Sports Minister Mick de Brenni unveiled plans to upgrade the former Bunnings building on the corner of Spence and Fearnley Streets which had been vacant since 2015.